moudsen/mailGraph/README.md

 # Configuration
 - Goto your /config directory
-- Two ways to configure the config.json file: 1) with config.php or 2) with your favorite text editor (note that you must have knowledge of JSON format to use this option)'
+- Two ways to configure the config.json file: 1) with config.php or 2) with your favorite text editor (note that you must have knowledge of JSON format to use the latter option)'
 - List the available configuration options with "php config.php config.json list"
 - Change any option with "php config.php config.json replace 'key_name' 'new_value'" (note the usage of the single quotes from the command-line!)